CWJWANJING/project-name-generator/README.md

 ## Tech choices
 - Framework: **Next.js** - I've never used React to build anything before, and Next.js seems to be a well-known React framework for building non-static websites.
 So I went for it to learn and practice React and building website.
 - Testing: **Cypress** - This was listed at the top of the Next.js's commonly used testing tools and I have a little bit of experience with Cypress before, so again good chance to practice.
-- Name generating API: **OpenAI** [Product name generator](https://beta.openai.com/examples/default-product-name-gen) - GPT-3 is quite famous and that led me to OpenAI.
+- Name generating API: **GPT-3** [Product name generator](https://beta.openai.com/examples/default-product-name-gen) - GPT-3 is quite famous.
 They have an example usage of generating product name specifically and they have docs of how to make API reference.

 **NOTE: My API key is only valid(free) for three months.**